Russia–United States relations: Russian military intervention in the Syrian Civil War (from September 30, 2015)

-Trump administration (2017–2021)
+First Trump administration (2017–2021)

 Election of Donald Trump and Russian interference

 In mid-November 2016, shortly after the election of Trump as the U.S. president, the Kremlin accused president Barack Obama's administration of trying to damage the U.S.' relationship with Russia to a degree that would render normalization thereof impossible for Trump's incoming administration.

 In his address to the Russian parliament delivered on December 1, 2016, Russian president Putin said this of U.S.—Russia relations: "We are prepared to cooperate with the new American administration.
 It's important to normalize and begin to develop bilateral relations on an equal and mutually beneficial basis.
 Mutual efforts by Russia and the United States in solving global and regional problems are in the interest of the entire world."

 In early December 2016, the White House said that President Obama had ordered the intelligence agencies to review evidence of Russian interference in the 2016 presidential campaign; Eric Schultz, the deputy White House press secretary, denied the review to be led by Director of National Intelligence James R. Clapper was meant to be "an effort to challenge the outcome of the election".
 Simultaneously, the U.S. press published reports, with reference to senior administration officials, that U.S. intelligence agencies, specifically the CIA, had concluded with "high confidence" that Russia acted covertly in the latter stages of the presidential campaign to harm Hillary Clinton's chances and promote Donald Trump.
 President-elect Donald Trump rejected the CIA assessment that Russia was behind the hackers' efforts to sway the campaign in his favour as "ridiculous".

 In mid-December 2016, Hillary Clinton suggested that Putin had a personal grudge against her due to her criticism of the 2011 Russian legislative election and his opinion that she was responsible for fomenting the anti-Putin protests in Russia that began in December 2011.
 She partially attributed her loss in the 2016 election to Russian meddling organized by Putin.
-Among her presidential campaign's Russia policy advisors were Richard Lourie.
+Among her presidential campaign's Russia policy advisors was Richard Lourie.